Do you need a tenant for a property in Frederick County?

 Many of our new rentals in Frederick County have tenants in place.
 If so, great we're happy to help settle your tenant into our system.

-If you're curious about our process for transitioning a tenant to our rental management system we're eager to explain how we work.
+If you're curious about our process for transitioning a tenant to our property management system we're eager to explain how we work.

 -